 - Because by feeding them, you attract other beneficial pollinators

 - Because they help scientists monitor global warming and ecological health

 - Because every child should be able to see and appreciate the monarch butterfly

 - Because seeing a photo is absolutely nothing like meeting the real thing

 - Because they are simply beautiful

-Female Monarch Butterflies will lay their eggs on other plants, if they have no choice.
-You may have noticed them on the leaves of your Echinacea, Buddleia, Delphiniumor Syringa(Lilac).
-However, that will have been a labor of love with no benefit; the Monarch larvae and caterpillars must have Milkweed in order to survive.
+Female monarch butterflies will lay their eggs on other plants if they have no choice.
+You may have noticed them on the leaves of your Echinacea, Buddleia, Delphinium or Syringa(Lilac).
+However, that will have been a labor of love with no benefit; the monarch larvae and caterpillars must have milkweed to survive.
 It’s a fact, plain and simple.

-This inbred instinct also has to do with survival of the larvae and adult
+This inbred instinct also has to do with the survival of the larvae and adult

-Butterfly Weed leaves contain a toxin that is not harmful to the life cycle of the Monarch, but it makes the Monarch taste incredibly nasty to all but a couple of predators.
-The black and orange coloration warns those hunters that the Monarch is not a tasty morsel, enabling this delicate beauty to survive when many other species of insects fall prey to birds and other exterminators.
+Milkweed leaves contain a toxin that is not harmful to the life cycle of the monarch, but it makes the monarch taste incredibly nasty to all but a couple of predators.
+The black and orange coloration warns those hunters that the monarch is not a tasty morsel, enabling this delicate beauty to survive when many other species of insects fall prey to birds and other exterminators.